 Download as pdf

-The Scientific Computing and Imaging (SCI) Institute is trans-college, research-focused unit on the University of Utah campus.
-Our vision is to see applied computing bring transformation across disciplines in a way that benefits the U and through it, society at large.
+The Scientific Computing and Imaging (SCI) Institute is a trans-college, research-focused unit on the University of Utah campus.
+Our vision is to see applied computing transform disciplines in a way that benefits the U and society at large.
 Our mission is to bring together excellence in multiple domains applied to multidisciplinary and interdisciplinary problems of societal importance.
 We accomplish this through collaborative research in simulation, imaging, visualization, and scientific and data computing that drives the development and distribution of advanced software tools.

-The result of executing this mission has been a twenty-year history of success, growth, and impact, during which we have helped to define how thematic research institutes can flourish at the University of Utah.
-The SCI Institute now consists of 18 faculty from 4 departments and 2 colleges and with auxiliary appointments in 15 departments: Genetics, Orthopedics, Radiation Oncology, Neurology, Neurosurgery, Psychiatry, Neurosurgery, Internal Medicine, Math, Physics, the School of Computing, and Electrical, Biomedical, and Mechanical Engineering.
+The result of executing this mission has been a 20-year history of success, growth, and impact, during which we have helped to define how thematic research institutes can flourish at the University of Utah.
+The SCI Institute now consists of 18 faculty from 4 departments and 2 colleges, with auxiliary appointments in 14 departments: Genetics, Orthopedics, Radiation Oncology, Neurology, Neurosurgery, Psychiatry, Internal Medicine, Mathematics, Physics, the School of Computing, and Electrical, Biomedical, and Mechanical Engineering.
 Our research is supported by a team of approximately 170 administrative and scientific staff, postdocs, graduate students, and undergraduate research interns.
-We occupy a dedicated space of 25,000 sq. ft. called the Warnock Engineering Building, which we also designed to maximize interactions and easy flow of ideas and collaborations.
+We occupy a dedicated space of 25,000 sq. ft. in the Warnock Engineering Building, which we also designed to maximize interactions and the easy flow of ideas and collaborations.

-Research Highlights:Building bridges that leap over discipline boundaries and allow computing to transform other fields requires both special individuals and a special attitude.
+Research Highlights:Building bridges that span the boundaries of disciplines and allow computing to transform other fields requires both special individuals and a special attitude.
 We have sought out and encouraged those special individuals since the inception of SCI.
-We have allowed them to create teams – teams within the SCI Institute to build one abutment of the bridges and teams that construct the arch that leads to the other abutment located within a remote discipline.
+We have allowed them to create teams – teams within the SCI Institute to build one abutment of the bridge and teams that construct the arch that leads to the other abutment located within a remote discipline.
 The results include over a dozen large-scale, cross-disciplinary research centers and many more funded research projects that build and then use these bridges to transport ideas, data, and solutions.
-In this document, we will highlight three such centers that illustrate both the common approach of using computation (and in particular software tools) to build bridges as well as the broad range of specific, transformative impact these bridges have enabled.
+In this document, we will highlight three such centers that illustrate both the common approach of using computation (and, in particular, software tools) to build bridges and the broad range of specific, transformative impacts these bridges have enabled.

 (1) The NIH Center for Integrative Biomedical Computing (CIBC) began in 1999 with a focus on bioelectric field simulation.
 With the help of continuous NIH funding, the CIBC has pursued original research and collaborations around the world to create a complete suite of image-based modeling approaches, techniques, and tools.
-The results include hundreds of research articles, several national workshops, and a set of open-source software tools.
-These products allow scientists across a range of biomedical disciplines to a) process and analyze image data of all modalities and space scales (Seg3D), b) extract metrics and create geometric models from the structures in those images (BioMesh3D, Cleaver, and Shapeworks), and then c) conduct numerical simulations of bioelectric phenomena based on those models within a flexible and extensible problem solving environment (SCIRun).
-A range of scientific visualization tools (ImageVis3D, map3d, SCIRun) provide access to the information at each step in this pipeline.
-Core faculty within the CIBC came from the School of Computing, Biomedical Engineering, and Electrical and Computer Engineering at Northeastern University.
-Examples of specific bridges that have resulted include those connecting computing expertise to cardiologists who wish to place defibrillators, analyze measurements from sensing electrodes, or decide on therapeutic interventions, all guided by patient specific images and anatomical and functional models.
-Other bridges connect to neurosurgeons and neurologists who wish to model the stimulation of the brain and guide therapies in patients suffering from motor-neural disorders, e.g., Parkinson’s Disease.
-Still other bridges end in orthopedic centers, who use medical images of the hip, shoulder, or knee to predict noninvasively the risk of degenerative disease and thus guide future personalized therapies.
-The last set of bridges link to basic biomedical scientists in genetics who wish to understand the actions of specific genes on regulatory networks in cells.
+The results of the CIBC include hundreds of research articles, several national workshops, and a set of open-source software tools.
+These products allow scientists across a range of biomedical disciplines to a) process and analyze image data of all modalities and space scales (Seg3D), b) extract metrics and create geometric models from the structures in those images (BioMesh3D, Cleaver, and ShapeWorks), and then c) conduct numerical simulations of bioelectric phenomena based on those models within a flexible and extensible problem-solving environment (SCIRun).
+A set of scientific visualization tools (ImageVis3D, map3d, SCIRun) provides access to the information at each step in this pipeline.
+Core faculty within the CIBC came from the University of Utah’s School of Computing and Department of Biomedical Engineering, as well as Electrical and Computer Engineering at Northeastern University.
+Examples of specific bridges that have resulted from the CIBC include those connecting computing expertise to cardiologists who wish to place defibrillators, analyze measurements from sensing electrodes, or decide on therapeutic interventions, all guided by patient-specific images and anatomical and functional models.
+Other bridges connect computing and simulation experts to neurosurgeons and neurologists who wish to model the stimulation of the brain and guide therapies in patients suffering from motor-neuron disorders, e.g., Parkinson’s disease.
+Still other bridges end in orthopedic centers, which use medical images of the hip, shoulder, or knee to predict noninvasively the risk of degenerative disease and thus guide future personalized therapies.
+The last set of bridges links to basic biomedical scientists in genetics who wish to understand the impact of specific genes on regulatory networks in cells.
 These bridges help to connect the medical campus with the academic campus here at the University of Utah – making it OneU.

 |FluoRender was designed especially for neurobiologists.
 It is an interactive tool for multi-channel fluorescence microscopy data visualization and analysis.
 This project was a collaboration between SCI and Neurobiology and Anatomy.|

-(2) CSAFE, the Center for the Simulation of Accidental Fires and Explosions, (1998-2010) was one of five major centers selected by the Department of Energy's Advanced Simulation and Computing (ASC) Program.
-CSAFE's faculty and researchers came from the SCI Institute, the School of Computing, and Departments of Chemistry, Chemical Engineering, Materials Science, and Mechanical Engineering to produce cutting edge research in simulating complex physical phenomena including reacting flows, material properties, multi-material interactions, and atomic level chemistry.
+(2) CSAFE, the Center for the Simulation of Accidental Fires and Explosions (1998-2010), was one of five major centers selected by the Department of Energy's Advanced Simulation and Computing (ASC) Program.
+CSAFE's faculty and researchers came from the SCI Institute, the School of Computing, and the Departments of Chemistry, Chemical Engineering, Materials Science and Engineering, and Mechanical Engineering to produce cutting-edge research in simulating complex physical phenomena, including reacting flows, material properties, multimaterial interactions, and atomic-level chemistry.
 The SCI Institute provided the bridge to link these activities through the Uintah parallel simulation software.
 Uintah is based upon new research in parallel computing, software frameworks, and visualization and in methods such as the Material Point Method (MPM).
 Uintah made it possible to solve the CSAFE target problem of an exploding container in a fire.
-Subsequent extensions of Uintah with the University of Utah’s Institute for Clean and Secure Energy led to one of three large NNSA PSAAP2 centers at Utah (2014-2020) for which SCI researchers developed Uintah into an exascale-ready asynchronous many-task (AMT) runtime system that is to run on the first US exascale computer, Aurora.
+Subsequent extensions of Uintah with the University of Utah’s Institute for Clean and Secure Energy led to one of three large NNSA PSAAP2 centers at Utah (2014-2020), for which SCI researchers developed Uintah into an exascale-ready asynchronous many-task (AMT) runtime system that is to run on the first US exascale computer, Aurora.
 This sequence of research and software development has generated over $90M of federal funding, and the Unitah infrastructure has spawned other projects, such as MSME, described below.

 University of Utah Support for SCI:

 SCI Strengths:The SCI Institute is composed of bridge builders.
-We build bridges between areas, not just roads within a given area or even roads the connect adjacent areas, but bridges that cross barriers and cover broad spans.
+We build bridges between areas, not just roads within a given area or even roads that connect adjacent areas, but bridges that cross barriers and cover broad spans.
 This analogy is helpful in that it highlights many of the strengths and challenges associated with the SCI Institute.
 The raw materials we use to build the bridge structures include scientific and data computing, image analysis, and visualization.
 With the help of other scientists, we build abutments in multiple domains, connect them with arches of computing, and allow the traffic of ideas to flow.
 This process of constructing the bridge abutments and connecting them is the most natural way to engage domain-specific scientists with computing.
-Within the SCI Institute, we seek to create an environment that is healthy and stimulating for bridge builders; that is, an environment in which SCI Institute faculty, students, and staff can continue to hone their discipline-specific skills through computational research while benefiting from collective insights that come via the bridges—building using, maintaining, and extending them.
-As bridge builders, our goal is not merely to inform our collaborators (i.e., impact what they know) but also to transform and enable the way they do science and engineering (i.e., impact what and how they do things).
-One natural consequence of this approach is that the bridges we build are not exclusive to the SCI Institute, but have onramps throughout the university community.
-They allow other connections to form by using the bridge infrastructure (computing) to exchange their ideas.
-Many collaborations between departments have been spearheaded by SCI faculty–their bridge-building efforts yielding new spans that connect outside of the SCI Institute.
+Within the SCI Institute, we seek to create an environment that is healthy and stimulating for bridge builders; that is, an environment in which SCI Institute faculty, students, and staff can continue to hone their discipline-specific skills through computational research while benefiting from collective insights that come via the bridges—building, using, maintaining, and extending them.
+As bridge builders, our goal is not merely to inform our collaborators (i.e., impact what they know) but also to transform and enable the way they do science and engineering (i.e., impact how they do things).
+One natural consequence of this approach is that the bridges we build are not exclusive to the SCI Institute, but have on-ramps throughout the university community.
+The range of ramps allow other connections to form by using the bridge infrastructure (computing) to exchange ideas.
+Many collaborations among departments have been spearheaded by SCI faculty–their bridge-building efforts yielding new spans that connect outside the SCI Institute.

-- The SCI Institute has a long record of successfully leveraging modest resources to enable cross-discipline research.
-It is critical to continue to commit support to high-risk, high-reward cross-disciplinary efforts, such as those that define the SCI Institute, rather than retreating to the lower-risk, discipline-centric funding.
+- The SCI Institute has a long record of successfully leveraging modest resources to enable research across disciplines.
+It is critical to continue to commit support to high-risk, high-reward, cross-disciplinary efforts, such as those that define the SCI Institute, rather than retreating to lower risk, discipline-centric funding.

 - It is natural to interpret physical presence, such as our footprint within the Warnock Engineering Building, as a sign of a university’s priorities.
-During the design and construction of WEB, we pushed architectural boundaries and helped define a brighter, more open-concept, collaborative architecture style than was the previous campus standard.
-Since that time, this style has become the standard for new construction (e.g., Sorenson Medical Building or the new School of Business).
+During the design and construction of WEB, we pushed architectural boundaries and helped define a brighter, more open-concept, collaborative style of architecture style than was the previous campus standard.
+Since that time, this style has become the standard for new construction (e.g., the James L. Sorenson Molecular Biotechnology Building or the David Eccles School of Business recent construction, the Robert H. and Katharine B. Garff Building).
 It is important to appreciate that although virtual structures and organizations have some merit, there is still a human side to evaluating values based on physical structure.